rocketbot-cl/SAPObjetos/README.md

 # SAP

 With this module you can automate SAP R3 and Hana.
-Perform all the actions that you can record with the tracker shared by Stefan Schnell in the official SAP forum
+Perform all the actions that you can record with the tracker shared by Stefan Schnell in the official SAP forum.

 ## How to install this module